 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Andrew Dixon's current disclosures

-Reflection of a sound wave occurs when the wave passes between two tissues of different acoustic speeds and a fraction of the wave 'bounces' back.
+Reflection of a sound wave occurs when the wave passes between two tissues of different acoustic impedances and a fraction of the wave 'bounces' back.
 This forms one of the major principles of ultrasound imaging as the ultrasound probe detects these reflected waves to form the desired image.

 Angle of reflection

 Like light and other electromagnetic radiation the incoming incident wave bounces off the boundary at an angle of incidence (θi) which is equal to the angle of reflection (θr).

 θi = θr

 This is in contrast to refraction where the angles of incidence and refraction may not be equal but are dependent on the difference in tissue acoustic impedence.